European Travel Information and Authorisation System: History

+Implementation delays

+The implementation of ETIAS has faced multiple postponements since its formal establishment.
+Originally scheduled to launch in January 2021, the system's operational timeline was sequentially postponed to 2022, March 2023, and November 2023.
+Due to technical issues and ongoing database integration challenges with the Entry/Exit System, the ETIAS launch was delayed to 2025 before being pushed back again to the final quarter of 2026.

+Alongside these structural delays, the cost of the travel authorisation was also modified.
+While Regulation (EU) 2018/1240 initially set the application fee at €7, the European Commission adjusted the price in July 2025 to €20 per application.
+The Commission cited inflation, system maintenance costs, and a need to align the pricing model with similar international travel authorisations, as reasons for the increase.

+In the first half of 2026, the initial phase of the biometric Entry/Exit System registration caused widespread operational strain, resulting in significant border delays and projected airport queues of up to five hours.
+In response to these challenges, the launch of ETIAS was postponed again, with the European Union shifting the target to 2027 to ensure similar operational disruptions do not occur while allowing airports and border authorities sufficient time to adapt, test their systems, and stabilize existing procedures.

 Applicable nationalities

-ETIAS is required for entry by land, air and sea to 30 European countries, including the 29 member states of the Schengen Area, as well as Cyprus.
-Ireland, which is part of the Common Travel Area, is the only member state of the European Union that continues to have its own visa policy and does not plan to join the Schengen Area or to require ETIAS.
+ETIAS will be required for entry by land, air and sea to 30 European countries, including the 29 member states of the Schengen Area, as well as Cyprus.
+The only member state of the European Union that continues to have its own visa policy is Ireland, which does not plan to join the Schengen Area or to require ETIAS.
+(Note: Ireland is also part of the Common Travel Area, which permits visa-free movement between Ireland, the United Kingdom and the Crown Dependencies by British or Irish citizens and other qualifying residents.)

-Visitors who have dual nationality of an EU or Schengen country and of a visa-exempt country (for example, Italy and Canada) will not need ETIAS travel authorisation if they hold a travel document from the EU or Schengen country.
+Visitors who have dual nationality of an EU or Schengen country and of a visa-exempt country (for example, Italy and Canada) will not need ETIAS travel authorisation.
+They may not apply for ETIAS and must travel on their EU or Schengen-country travel document.

-As of entering into use, ETIAS will be required from nationals of visa-exempt third countries (Annex II) except the European microstates of Andorra, Monaco, San Marino and Vatican City.
+Upon implementation, ETIAS will be required from nationals of visa-exempt third countries (Annex II) except the European microstates of Andorra, Monaco, San Marino and Vatican City.

+Under the UK–EU Agreement in respect of Gibraltar, holders of a valid Gibraltar identity card or residence permit issued by Gibraltar are exempt from ETIAS.

-However, ETIAS will not be required from holders of visas, residence permits, local border traffic permits; EU/Schengen nationals or their family members holding a residence card; refugee or stateless travel documents issued by an EU or Schengen country.
-Crew members; holders of diplomatic or official passports and airport transit passengers are also exempt.
+ETIAS will not be required from holders of Schengen uniform visas, national long-stay visas, residence permits or local border traffic permits issued by Schengen countries; family members of EU or Schengen countries holding a residence card; or holders of refugee or stateless travel documents issued by a Schengen country or Cyprus.
+Crew members, holders of diplomatic or official passports and airport transit passengers are also exempt.

-As of 2025, holders of ordinary passports of the following countries and territories would match the ETIAS criteria: